hackethereum/hackethereum/README.md

 **How can I trust you?**

 - You can't.
 The ICO will be hacked and you will lose all Ethereum you paid in.
-Why do you need to trust us?
+Period.
+Why do you need to trust us beyond that?

 ### Disclaimers ###
 - As with any ICO there are risk involved and we encourage you to invest only what you can comfortably afford to lose. **We would like to emphasise that as in this case your losses are expected to be total**, even in the event that everything works as expected.
 If in the unlikely event that any of the funds are recovered and returned to you our resolution team will reach out with an offer to repatriate your returned funds and ensure your final loses are not disrupted.